davidpagnon/Sports2D/README.md

 - Pelvis: Between left and right hip
 - Trunk: Between hip midpoint and shoulder midpoint
 - Shoulders: Between left and right shoulder
+- Head: Between neck and top of the head
 - Arm: Between shoulder and elbow
 - Forearm: Between elbow and wrist